• Skip to main content

 We found a section in the dental treatment planning textbook authored by Stefanac that discusses this type of scenario at length.

-It goes as far as to state that diagnosing the need of a dental crown for a tooth that has a large filling that has provided acceptable service for some years and has no obvious deficiencies “is one of the most common opportunities for overtreatment in dentistry.”
+It goes as far as to state that diagnosing the need for a dental crown for a tooth that has a large filling that has provided acceptable service for some years and has no obvious deficiencies “is one of the most common opportunities for overtreatment in dentistry.”

-When should replacement be considered?
+When should large filling replacement be considered?

 The book suggests that basic reasons for intervening include: a defect in the filling, the identification of tooth decay or a fracture line in the tooth, and pain on biting.
 And states that short of the presence of one or more of these symptoms, making a compelling case for crown placement can be difficult.